W1ldPo1nter/django-queryable-properties/docs/standard_features.md

 .. note::
    All queryable properties that implement annotation will act like cached properties on the result objects of a queryset after they have been explicitly selected.
-   Read more about this in the documentation for :doc:`annotatable queryable properties <annotations>`.
+   Read more about this in :ref:`selecting-annotations`.
 ```

 #### Resetting a cached property